jrluw/jrluw.github.io/about.md

 tags: about
 ---

-Exposition, lecture notes, musings, and announcements on tcs-related mathematics.
+Exposition, lecture notes, announcements, and musings on tcs-related mathematics.